Winchelsea railway station, Victoria

 Winchelsea railway station is located on the Warrnambool line in Victoria, Australia.
-It serves the town of Winchelsea, and it opened on 25 November 1876.
+It serves the town of the same name, and opened on 25 November 1876.

 The station opened as the temporary terminus of the line from Geelong.
 On 13 March 1877, the line was extended to Birregurra.

 In July 2008, the loop siding was removed, leaving the station straight-railed.

 Platforms and services

 Winchelsea has one platform.
-It is serviced by V/Line Warrnambool line services.
+It is served by V/Line Warrnambool line trains.
+It is also served by a bus running from Geelong to Colac on weekday afternoons.